top of page

 Local Governance and Sustainability

 This assigned budget allowed for the total acquisition of materials and ensured their safeguarding on-site.
 The materials acquired include 156 bags of cement, reinforcement steel, and aggregates; 5,000 solid bricks for pavements; as well as 190 zinc sheets, 65 square tubes, 17 trusses, and structural piping.
-Additionally, it covered the labor for preliminary works, topographic surveying, and the construction of reinforced concrete foundations (excavations, formwork, footings, and pedestals).

-Thanks to previous support from small donors, the fabrication and assembly of the metal structure is already underway.
-Currently, we are in a phase of seeking external collaborations with a fundraising goal of $10,000.
 This fund will allow us to continue the construction and cover the labor and specialized material objectives for the following stages:

 • Completion of the roof and enclosures.